 Health By Design is a small family run business located in Columbia, Missouri that designs and builds handmade furniture for folks that want to stay active as they work.
 Those who tend to sit cross-legged at their workstations and prefer sitting on the floor at home are among our most avid fans.

-Inventor and founder, Pack Matthews, was frustrated with how conventional ergonomic chairs left him in pain and offered no options for changing position while working at the computer.
+Designer and founder, Pack Matthews, was frustrated with how conventional ergonomic chairs left him in pain and offered no options for changing position while working at the computer.
 Collaborating with friends, a physical therapist, yoga instructors, fine woodworkers, and industrial engineers, Pack developed Health By Design’s first product, the Soul Seat.
 The solution Pack devised is so innovative, you’ll find it registered with the US Patent Office.

 After using his Soul Seat for a few months, Pack found he was more comfortable sitting on the floor and adding poses to his yoga practice that had eluded him for years.
 Finding himself reluctant to leave this newfound comfort of the floor, the next item added to Health By Design’s stable was a floor desk.
 With this product, Pack’s dream of never needing a conventional chair again became a reality.
 Now he starts his the day on his yoga mat, switching to work on the computer, and ending the day stretching on the yoga mat before bed without ever having to use a conventional chair.